frobware/nss-juju/README.md

 # Name Service Switch (NSS) module for Juju (Proof of Concept).

-This Name Service Switch (NSS) module provides internet address resolution for Juju encoded hostnames.
+This Name Service Switch (NSS) module provides address resolution for Juju encoded hostnames.

 ## Supporting Juju charms

 Some charms require a hostname in lieu of an IP address to work properly.
-To support this you can use ```unit-get hostname``` in a charm hook to get an always-resolvable hostname.
-Internet address resolution is provided by this plugin.
-Note: ```unit-get hostname``` is not implemented in Juju at the moment; this proof of concept was to explore the limitations of NSS.
+To support this you can use ```network-get --primary-hostname``` in a charm hook to get an always-resolvable hostname.
+Address resolution is provided by this plugin.

 The encoding of the name is *TBD* but this proof of concept currently supports the following patterns: